 UNIT/PITT has operated in Chinatown, Downtown Eastside and Gastown neighbourhoods since 1975, on unceded lands belonging to the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlil̓wətaʔɬ/Selilwitulh (Tsleil-Waututh) First Nations.

-UNIT/PITT is grateful for the assistance of the Canada Council, the British Columbia Arts Council, the Government of BC through the BC Gaming Branch, and the City of Vancouver; we are particularly grateful to individual donors, volunteers, artists, and cultural workers, without whom we would be unable to continue.
+UNIT/PITT is grateful for the assistance of the Canada Council for the Arts, British Columbia Arts Council, City of Vancouver, and Audain Foundation; ReIssue project funding through Vancouver Foundation Systems Change; we are particularly grateful to individual donors, volunteers, artists, and cultural workers, without whom we would be unable to continue.

 UNIT/PITT is a member of the Pacific Association of Artist Run Centres, PAARC.

 Mailing address (office only):

 UNIT/PITT, C/O VIVO Media Arts Centre